Updated on: 23 March, 2021

 The situation with factory production

-Thus, there are difficulties in the supply of raw materials and accessories both as a result of the decrease in transport on the route Romania-Italy, China, and as a result of the suspension of the activity of many Italian producers.
+There are reported difficulties in the supply of raw materials and accessories both because of the decrease in transport on the route Romania-Italy, China, and as a result of the suspension of the activity of many Italian producers.
 Romania’s exports to Italy amount to 4.7 billion lei, while imports are 6.3 billion lei.

-Even after 5 months of the pandemic, the factories are struggling to keep up with the difficult times, whether uncertain status of orders, lack of raw materials or higher standards for the safety of the workers.
-Under the pandemic circumstances, factories are struggling to keep business going and this will be affected by the duration of the situation.
-Factories are be faced with financial losses caused by fixed costs like payment of rent, utilities, state taxes, salaries, VAT, etc.
+Even after 12 months of the pandemic, and especially after stricter lockdowns introduced at the beginning of 2021 throughout Europe, the factories are still struggling to with the difficult times; uncertain status of orders, lack of raw materials and higher standards for the safety of the workers.
+Factories are struggling to keep business going and this will be affected by the duration of the situation.
+Factories are faced with financial losses caused by fixed costs like payment of rent, utilities, state taxes, salaries, VAT, etc.

 What are the government policies to support local businesses?

-- Romania has activated 400 million euros of pre-arranged financial support from the World Bank to help prevent and respond to the Covid–19 pandemic.
-The financing covers a range of interventions to strengthen health services, minimise losses to both the public and private sectors and to safeguard lives and livelihoods.
+In 2020, Romania has activated EUR 400 million of pre-arranged financial support from the World Bank to help prevent and respond to the Covid–19 pandemic.
+The financing covered a range of interventions to strengthen health services, minimized losses to both the public and private sectors and safeguarded lives and livelihoods.

-- Measures to sustain the payment of technical unemployment, for employees sent into technical unemployment due to the coronavirus crisis, from the Labor Ministry’s budget, through the Workforce Occupancy Agency – ANOFM.
-All employers who reduce or interrupt activity, totally or partially, as a result of the effects of the coronavirus epidemic, but only during the state of emergency, can receive the state aid for the payment of the employees in technical unemployment.
-Employees will receive a compensation of 75% of the basic salary corresponding to the workplace occupied, but not more than 75% of the average gross wage forecasted for 2020 – respectively 5,429 lei, according to Law no. 6/2020 of the state social insurance budget for 2020.
+- Support of payment of technical unemployment, for employees sent into technical unemployment due to the coronavirus crisis.
+All employers who reduced or interrupted their activity, totally or partially, as a result of the coronavirus crisis, could apply to receive state aid for the payment of the employees in technical unemployment during the state of emergency.
+Employees received a compensation of 75% of the basic salary corresponding to the workplace occupied, but not more than 75% of the average gross wage forecasted for 2020 – respectively 5,429 lei, according to Law no. 6/2020 of the state social insurance budget for 2020.

 - The government has decided to reimburse VAT of up to RON 9 billion (EUR 1.87 billion) to allow companies to benefit from the working capital needed to operate.

-- Romania’s support program for SMEs successfully launched on second try.
-Over 2,800 firms applied in 1 hour.
+- Romania’s support program for SMEs successfully was launched on 28th April 2020, on the second try.

-On 2 July, a new scheme of financial aid in total value of approx. 800 million euro was approved.
-The measure is intended to help the companies affected by the coronavirus epidemic.
-The support will be provided in the form of state guaranteed loans.
-The measures are for the small and medium enterprise with a turnover of over 20 million RON in 2019 (approx. EUR 4 million), as well as for big companies.
-The measures facilitate access to financing.
+- On July 2nd 2020, a new scheme of financial aid in the total value of approx. EUR 800 million was approved.
+The support was provided in the form of state-guaranteed loans.
+The measures were aimed at the small and medium enterprise with a turnover of over 20 million RON in 2019 (approx. EUR 4 million), as well as for big companies.

 What are the government policies and regulations of to protect employees – the workers?